 Informing the Parties of the right to notify law enforcement authorities of the alleged incident and offering to help facilitate such a report.

-Implementing an Emergency Removal of a Respondent from the University’s education program or activity on an emergency basis, if the Equity Officer, after conducting an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of discrimination or harassment, justifies removal.
+Emergency Removal.
+The Equity Officer may implement a removal of a Respondent from the University’s education program or activity on an emergency basis, if the Equity Officer, after conducting an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of discrimination or harassment, justifies removal.

-In all cases in which an Emergency Removal is imposed, the Respondent will immediately be given notice and an opportunity to challenge the decision of the Equity Officer either prior to such Removal being imposed, or as soon thereafter as reasonably possible but no later than five (5) business days, to show cause why the Removal should not be implemented.
-Any such challenge shall be made in writing and directed to the Equity Officer who will forward such challenge to the Emergency Removal Appeal Individual/Committee, which will make a final decision on removal within three (3) business days.
+In all cases in which an Emergency Removal is imposed, the Respondent will immediately be given notice and an opportunity to challenge the decision of the Equity Officer either prior to such Removal being imposed, or as soon thereafter as reasonably possible but no later than five (5) business days following the Removal.
+Any challenge by Respondent shall be made in writing and directed to the Equity Officer and must show cause why the Removal should not be implemented.
+The Equity Officer will forward the challenge to the Emergency Removal Appeal Individual/Committee, which will make a final decision on Removal within three (3) business days.

-Violation of an Emergency Removal under this policy may be grounds for discipline.
+Violation of an Emergency Removal under this policy may be grounds for discipline under applicable University conduct policy.

-Suspending, on an interim basis, a Respondent Student Organization’s operations, University recognition, access to and use of the University campus/facilities/events and/or all other University activities or privileges for which the Respondent Student Organization might otherwise be eligible, pending the completion of the Equity Process when the Equity Officer finds and believes from available information that the presence of the student organization on campus would seriously disrupt the University or constitute a danger to the health, safety, or welfare of members of the University community.
+Interim Suspension of Student Organization.
+The Equity Officer may suspend, on an interim basis, a Respondent Student Organization’s operations, University recognition, access to and use of the University campus/facilities/events and/or all other University activities or privileges for which the Respondent Student Organization might otherwise be eligible, pending the completion of the Equity Process when the Equity Officer finds and believes from available information that the presence of the student organization on campus would seriously disrupt the University or constitute a danger to the health, safety, or welfare of members of the University community.
 The appropriate procedure to determine the future status of the student organization will be initiated within seven (7) business days.

-Implementing an administrative leave for an employee in accordance with University Human Resources Policies.
+Administrative Leave.
+The Equity Officer may implement an administrative leave for an employee in accordance with University Human Resources Policies.
 Administrative leave for an employee is not an Emergency Removal under this policy.

 Employees and Students Participating in the Equity Resolution Process.
 All University employees and students must be truthful when making any statement or providing any information or evidence to the University throughout the process, including but not limited to the Investigator, Equity Officer, Provost (or Designee), the Hearing Panel, and/or the Equity Resolution Appellate Officer, and all documentary evidence must be genuine and accurate.
 False statements or fraudulent evidence or refusal to cooperate with the Investigator, Equity Officer, Provost (or Designee), Hearing Panel, and/or the Equity Resolution Appellate Officer by an employee may be the basis for personnel action pursuant to CRR 370.010 or HR 601, or other applicable University policies, or if by a student may be the basis for disciplinary action pursuant to the provisions of CRR 200.010.
 However, this obligation does not supersede nor expand any rights the individual may have under applicable state or federal statutory law or the U.S. Constitution.
 For purposes of this policy, “refusal to cooperate” does not include refusal to participate in any proceedings involving sex discrimination.
 The fact that a determination has been made that a Respondent has or has not violated any policy is not sufficient grounds, by itself, to declare that a false statement or fraudulent evidence has been provided by a Party or witness.